February 19, 2018

 Bung: State of exhaustion or when something is broken/ out of action.
 The word was first recorded in 1841 and the record said “bang” meant “dead” in the Yagara dialect.

-Bunji: Aboriginal slang for mate.
+Bunji: Aboriginal English for mate.
 Eg. “How’re you doing bunji?”

 Corroboree: An assembly of sacred, festive or warlike character.